rezaabdullah/data_science_portfolio/Project 1/README.md

 * Geodata can help us to identify the highperforming billboards.
 In fact, less than 1% of all the billboards in Kuala Lumpur attract more than 70,000 audiences.
 * Higher number of POIs in the vicinity of the Billboards draw more audiences.
-* Geodata can also help us in selecting the locations for building the next billboards by identifying the areas that attracts higher number of audiences.
+* Geodata can also help us in selecting the locations for building the next billboards.
+It can help us to identify the areas that attracts higher number of audiences.

 ### Acknowledgement
-A big shout out to [Moving Walls](https://www.movingwalls.com/moving-walls-plan-buy-and-measure-outcome-based-outdoor-advertising) for innovating OOH media.
+The data is based on the work done by [Moving Walls](https://www.movingwalls.com/moving-walls-plan-buy-and-measure-outcome-based-outdoor-advertising).
+A big shout out to them.